 Capital expenditures include only the cash spent on purchases of properties and equipment and exclude cash inflow from sales of assets such as business subsidiaries.

-That said, according to the chart, 3D Systems seems to have a much better free cash flow margin.
+According to the chart, 3D Systems seems to have much worse free cash flow than Stratasys.

-From a profitability perspective, 3D Systems wins hands down.
+From a profitability perspective, Stratasys wins hands down.

-This is evident from all the higher profitability margins for 3D Systems.
+This is evident from all of the better profitability metrics for Stratasys.

 Credits and References

-1. All financial figures in this article were obtained and referenced from financial filings available in the following location:
+1. All financial figures in this article were obtained and referenced from financial filings available in the following locations: